 The software running on the sensors is both powerful and efficient, ensuring that the batteries will last for several years.

-The iQunet OPC UA UNIX server runs a web server which makes it possible to communicate with the sensor network.
+The iQunet OPC UA server runs a web server which makes it possible to communicate with the sensor network.
 The server can be contacted using a WebRTC-ready browser.
 A peer-to-peer communication network is automatically established, and the intuitive Sensor Dashboard is displayed.

 The dashboard can be used to manage sensor status information or set burst intervals for automatic measurements.
 Data is relayed to the iQunet OPC UA server.
 It can also be previewed using dynamic graphs on the Dashboard.